 It really is a special friendship which we had.
 Eddie was more a father than my own ever was .
 I remember when Laura fell pregnant I dreaded telling him as I knew he would be upset.
 I saw the tears in his eyes as I told him but very quickly he said “Don’t worry Chris this child will be loved” and of course he was so right.
 Olivia has brought so much joy and she idolised Eddie too.
 She stayed here until she was about 2 and she would climb on the kitchen waste pipe and shout through his kitchen window “Eddie tum out here and play with me” and of course he would oblige.

 As they years unfolded I heard more and more about Eddie’s life and the stories of Monk Bretton life.
-The only part of his life which he did to talk about was the war years.
+The only part of his life which he did not want to to talk about was the war years.
 The only time he made any reference to them was when Abbey died.
 He loved my dog as if she were his own and spent hours with her, taking her for long walks every day right up until about the year 2000 when the walking came to much for him.
 The weekend before we had to take her to the vets she was very ill.
 We had sat up with her on the Saturday night until gone 3am as we felt she wouldn’t last the night.
 On the Sunday Eddie came round to take her for a trip round his garden.
 Much to Margaret and Colin’s disgust he used to let her in his garden to empty herself.
 She could barely walk and my first reaction was to stop him but I felt he had to do this so kept quiet.
 He came back 5 minutes later opened the door to let her in and rushed away.
 I went round to see him as I knew how upset he was and he was in tears.
 I told him that on Monday I was going to take her to the vets unless she had gone naturally.
 He understood but told me not to tell him until she came home and he was adamant she had to come home but of course we had planned this anyway.
 The following evening we made the sad trip to the vets and brought her body home and laid her in her basket so that Cass and Blaize could see that she had gone.
 I went and told Eddie she was home but he didn’t come round so after half an hour Pete dug her grave and we buried her in the garden.
 Just as we had finished Eddie came round to see her but was sadly too late.
 And it was at this point he briefly spoke of the horrors of the war.

 It was always hard to buy Eddie a present as he never had need for much.
 I always said he needed a nice picture or a mirror to go over the fireplace but he always said he would rather put a dartboard there.
 For his birthday we would go out for lunch and he loved these trips out.
 We would go to a pub and have a lovely meal and then I would take him on a Grand Tour, always directed by him.
 He would say just turn left here Chris and drive up to Blacker Hill or wherever.
 We generally did a massive circuit of Barnsley and he would relate tales of nights out in this or that pub, or stories of his working days when he was a driver.
 He loved our outings but the last time we went out and I asked where he wanted to tour he just wanted to come straight home so I knew how tired he was getting and on Easter Sunday he declined to come out at all.